Data check: Neeraj Chopra returns with new national record and a place in world’s top five for 2022

 In his first attempt on Tuesday, Chopra got going with a solid 86.92m before reaching close to the 90m he has his eyes on.
 The 89.30 with the second attempt turned out to be the best of his career so far.
 After three illegal throws, he finished the day with another solid effort at 85.85m.

-The event was won Helander who threw a monster personal best of 89.83m.
+The event was won by Helander who threw a monster personal best of 89.83m.
 Meanwhile, reigning world champion and season leader Anderson Peters finished third with a throw of 86.60m.

 Chopra, who had set a junior world record of 86.48m in 2016 by winning the gold medal at the IAAF U20 World Championships, has steadily improved his best throws year on year and is no stranger to breaking his own national record.
 The U20 gold, a turning point in his career, was also the first time he had broken Rajinder Singh’s national record, after jointly holding the mark of 82.23m for a while, set at SEA Games in February 2016.
-He came close to that mark again at the 2018 Commonwealth Games while winning gold.
-The next national record came at the Doha IAAF Diamond League, in the Suhaim bin Hamad Stadium, with 87.43m.
+He came close to that U20 world record mark again at the 2018 Commonwealth Games in April while winning gold.
+The next national record came at the Doha IAAF Diamond League, in the Suhaim bin Hamad Stadium, with 87.43m in May.
 The mark would be rewritten again the same year as he clinched gold at the 2018 Asian Games with 88.06m.

+Injury, surgery and a pandemic meant a brief pause for Chopra’s milestone-improving spree.

 Just like 2022, he was off to a fine start in 2021 too, rewriting the national record at the Indian Grand Prix 3 in Patiala on March 5 2021, but this time just by a small margin, going up to 88.07m.

 And then, after a 10-month break, with his sights set on the 2022 World Championships, Chopra got close to the 90m mark with 89.30 for the latest national record.